Research shows that we typically lose up to 100 hairs a day as our follicles go through constant cycles of growing, resting and shedding.

 Non-genetic hair loss usually reverses itself within a year.
 The more common female pattern baldness, on the other hand, is not curable, but your doctor or dermatologist may be able to recommend a range of options to help you control the condition and slow shedding.

 One option is a drug called minoxidil, with brand names such as Rogaine and Apo-Gain.
+(Here are 2 more products to help prevent hair loss.)
 It’s a liquid you apply to your scalp that may slow the loss or even grow back a bit of hair, and it’s sometimes successful with alopecia areata as well.
 There are also oral and topical herbal products marketed to balding men and women that contain natural extracts like fenugreek seed or saw palmetto, but there is no strong evidence that these work.
-(See ‘The power of proteins,’ below.)

 If the diagnosis is alopecia areata, it can usually be treated with steroid creams or injections into the scalp, which are most effective when started early.
 Several drugs that have hormonal effects (such as the birth control pill) may help prevent female pattern baldness as well, since this hair loss is linked to testosterone and oral contraceptives can block testosterone.
 But these oral medications will have an increased risk of side effects compared to topical treatments.
 Discuss your options with your doctor.